 The applicability of each these standards can therefore not be considered in isolation from the others

-This standard may be tailored for the specific characteristic and constrains of a space project in conformance with ECSS-S-ST-00.
+This standard may be tailored for the specific characteristic and constraints of a space project in conformance with ECSS-S-ST-00.

 Normative references

 The following normative documents contain provisions which, through reference in this text, constitute provisions of this ECSS Standard.
-For dated references, subsequent amendments to, or revision of any of these publications do not apply, However, parties to agreements based on this ECSS Standard are encouraged to investigate the possibility of applying the more recent editions of the normative documents indicated below.
+For dated references, subsequent amendments to, or revision of any of these publications do not apply.
+However, parties to agreements based on this ECSS Standard are encouraged to investigate the possibility of applying the more recent editions of the normative documents indicated below.
 For undated references, the latest edition of the publication referred to applies.